Vltava: Course

+Along its course, the river receives many tributaries.
+The longest tributaries of the Vltava are:

+From a strict hydrological point of view, it is the Elbe upstream of Mělník that is a tributary of the Vltava rather than the other way around, owing to the Vltava's longer distance upstream (434 km against 294 km of the Elbe), greater discharge, and larger drainage basin; however, since at the confluence point the Elbe flows through the main valley in a straight line, relative to which the Vltava flows at a right angle, the combined river downstream is identified as the Elbe.

 Navigation

-Between the confluence with the Labe(Elbe) at Mělník and Prague, the river is navigable by vessels of up to 1000 tonnes displacement.
+Between the confluence with the Elbe at Mělník and Prague, the river is navigable by vessels of up to 1000 tonnes displacement.
 Most of the river upstream of Prague as far as České Budějovice is navigable by craft of up to 300 tonnes displacement, but such vessels cannot pass the dams at Orlík and Slapy, and are also restricted by a low bridge at Týn nad Vltavou.
 Work is planned to complete boat lifts, planned for but never completed, at the two dams, and to rebuild the bridge, in order for them to navigate throughout.
 Much smaller craft, of up to 3.5 tonnes displacement and under 3 m beam and 3 m air draft, can avoid these obstacles.

 Upstream of České Budějovice, the river's section around Český Krumlov (specifically from Vyšší Brod to Boršov nad Vltavou) is a very popular destination for water tourism.

 Dams

 Nine hydroelectric dams have been built on the Vltava south of Prague to regulate the water flow and generate hydroelectric power, starting in the 1930s.
 Beginning at the headwaters, these are: Lipno, Lipno II, Hněvkovice, Kořensko, Orlík, Kamýk, Slapy, Štěchovice and Vrané.
-The Orlík dam supports the largest reservoir on the Vltava by volume, while the Lipno dam retains the largest reservoir by area.
+The Orlík Reservoir supports the largest reservoir on the Vltava by volume, while the Lipno Reservoir retains the largest reservoir by area.
 The Štěchovice Reservoir is built over the site of St John's Rapids.

 The river also features numerous weirs that help mitigate its flow from 1172 m in elevation at its source near the German border to 155 m at its mouth in Mělník.